Cabonilla/teach_it/README.md

-# PlaceIt
+# TeachIt

-This is a simple graphic tool created using Fabric.js that allows teachers to plan the design of their classroom walls.
+This is an updated graphic tool created using Fabric.js that allows teachers to plan the design of their classroom walls.

 Future updates will include small tooltips to guide through the UI, tool for blocked off areas, and different shapes.